Philippine court to rule on 2009 political massacre

-Seven members of the influential Ampatuan family are accused of conspiring to ambush the convoy of a rival clan as it traveled to register its candidate for a gubernatorial election in the southern province of Maguindanao, an attack that spiraled into a bloodbath.
+Seven members of the influential Ampatuan family are accused of conspiring to ambush the convoy of a rival clan as it travelled to register its candidate for a gubernatorial election in the southern province of Maguindanao, an attack that spiralled into a bloodbath.

 Among the casualties were the wife and relatives of the rival candidate, lawyers and 32 media workers, who were executed beside a rural road in a volley of gunfire, before being buried with their vehicles in a huge pit dug by an excavator.